Dholydai/writerz-with-an-attitude/README.md

 Why are writers born in the third decade of the 21st century being shackled to a 19th-Century mechanical typewriter interface?

 I have used a Dvorak keyboard for thirty-five years.
 After two decades of typing bad pains developed in my left hand and wrist.
-Analyzing my breakdown, I concluded that the physical arrangement of the keys on conventional keyboards forces unnatural and injurious movements.
+Analyzing my breakdown, I concluded that the physical arrangement of the keys on conventional keyboards forces operators into unnatural movements.
+The hundred and fifty-two year old typewriter keyboard is injurious, as evidenced by the long history of 'typists' developing carpal tunnel syndrome.

 I designed the Dvorak 2025 to place the keys where the fingers of my two hands expect them to be.
 No more, writing is great fun now.